freddy-alexis-ht/Git-GitHub/README.md

 `:` .. at the end of the page.
 `:q` .. 'quit', leave what we're checking.

-When working on a local-repo, the email won't be validated.
-Every commit will have that email.
+When working on a local-repo, the email entered won't be validated.
+Every commit will have that email, even it it's not correct.
-To have a remote-repo in GitHub, Bitbucket or other, to register there we'll need an email that will be validated.
+To have a remote-repo in GitHub, Bitbucket or other, to sign up we'll need an email that will be validated.
 It's recommendable that the email set in the local-repo is the same set in the remote-repo, for sync.

 `git --help config`